Culling the herd of moments with penalized empirical likelihood: Confidence regions for a subset of

 The above theorem is stated for $\tilde{\bpsi}_{\calM} $.
-It includes $\tilde{\btheta}_{\calM}$ as a special case if one's research interest falls on the main parameter for economic interpretation, and makes possible to infer the validity of a subset of moments in view of $\tilde{\bxi}_{\calM}$.
+It includes the estimation of $\btheta_{\calM}$ as a special case if one's research interest falls on the main parameter for economic interpretation, and makes it possible to infer the validity of a subset of moments in view of selecting $\bpsi_{\calM}=\bxi_{\calM}$.

 \begin{remark} We verify that the PEL estimator is qualified to serve as $\bpsi^*$ in Theorem \ref{thm:clt}.
-Define $\bar{s}=|\mathcal{S}\cap\mathcal{M}|$, and thus $|\mathcal{S}\cap\mathcal{M}^c|=s-\bar{s}$.
-If $\btheta_0$ is low-dimensional and we choose $\bpsi^*=\hat{\bpsi}_{\PEL}$ in \eqref{eq:est11}, we have $\varpi_{1,n}=\bar{s}\phi_n$ and $\varpi_{2,n}=(s-\bar{s})\phi_n$ due to $|\hat{\bpsi}_{\PEL,\calS}-\bpsi_{0,\calS}|_\infty=O_\p(\phi_n)$ and $\mathbb{P}(\hat{\bpsi}_{\PEL,\calS^c}=\bzero)\rightarrow1$.
+Define $\bar{s}=|\mathcal{S}\cap\mathcal{M}|$, and thus $|\mathcal{S}\cap\mathcal{M}^{\c}|=s-\bar{s}$.
+If $\btheta_0$ is low-dimensional and we choose $\bpsi^*=\hat{\bpsi}_{\PEL}$ in \eqref{eq:est11}, we have $\varpi_{1,n}=\bar{s}\phi_n$ and $\varpi_{2,n}=(s-\bar{s})\phi_n$ due to $|\hat{\bpsi}_{\PEL,\calS}-\bpsi_{0,\calS}|_\infty=O_\p(\phi_n)$ and $\mathbb{P}(\hat{\bpsi}_{\PEL,\calS^{\c}}=\bzero)\rightarrow1$.
 Then $ms\phi_n=o(1)$ and $nms^2\phi_n^{2}(\varsigma^2+s^2\phi_n^{2})=o(1)$ are sufficient for the restrictions imposed on $\varpi_{1,n}$ and $\varpi_{2,n}$.
 Given $s$ and $\phi_n$ in Theorem \ref{thm2}, if $m$, $\omega_n$ and $\varsigma$ satisfy $m=o(n^{\min\{1/5,(\gamma-2)/(3\gamma)\}})$, $m\omega_n^2(m^2+\log r)=o(1)$, $ms\phi_n=o(1)$ and $nms^2\phi_n^{2}(\varsigma^2+s^2\phi_n^{2})=o(1)$, the asymptotic normality of Theorem \ref{thm:clt} holds under this choice of the initial value $\bpsi^* = \hat{\bpsi}_{\PEL}$.
 Analogously, if $\bpsi^*=\hat{\bpsi}_{\PEL}$ in \eqref{eq:est22} when $\btheta_0$ is of high dimension, Theorem \ref{thm:clt} also holds provided that $m$, $\omega_n$ and $\varsigma$ satisfy the same restrictions with the newly defined $s$ and $\phi_n$ in Section \ref{se:hpel}. \end{remark}

-Up to now, we have developed asymptotic normality of the PEL estimator for both the low-dimensional $\btheta$ and high-dimensional $\btheta$, and further established statistical inference results based on the PPEL estimator $\tilde{\bpsi}_{\calM}$ when we are interested in a small subset $\mathcal{M}$ of $\bpsi$.
-In the next section, we check the finite sample performance of these asymptotic approximations via Monte Carlo simulations.
+So far, we have established statistical inference results based on the PPEL estimator $\tilde{\bpsi}_{\calM}$ when we are interested in a small subset $\mathcal{M}$ of $\bpsi$.
+In the next section, we check the finite sample performance via simulations.